Complete Golf Store Business Logo

 A white projector with its remote control on a white surface

 Wireless HDMI kits are also available for around $200 on Amazon; Some customers state a 0.5-second lag in the reviews.
-If you're investing a considerable amount in the system, you're better off running the cable once and ensuring a good experience.
-However, some HDMI cables in the market are very thin and capable of supporting a 1080p signal for a very long distance.
+If you’re investing a considerable amount in the system, you’re better off running the cable once and ensuring a good experience.
+Some HDMI cables in the market are very thin and capable of supporting a 1080p signal for a very long distance.

-An average golfer with some knowledge of electronics connections can make a proper projector installation with the help of the manufacturer guide.
+An average golfer with some knowledge of electronics connections can make a proper projector installation with the help of the manufacturer’s guide.
 Still, it may also be a good idea to call in a professional; an expert can provide you with a better picture and ensure that everything is installed correctly.

-Hitting Mat and Net Installation
+Hitting Mat and Side Net Installation

 Hitting Mat